ajinkya933/text-detection-ctpn/README.md

 # Text-detection-ctpn UBUNTU Implementation

 ***
-**NOTICE: Thanks to [banjin-xjy](https://github.com/banjin-xjy), banjin and I have reonstructed this repo.
-The old repo was written based on Faster-RCNN, and remains tons of useless code and dependencies, make it hard to understand and maintain.
-Hence we reonstruct this repo.
-The old code is saved in [branch master](https://github.com/eragonruan/text-detection-ctpn/tree/master)**
-***

-***
 # Setup
 nms and bbox utils are written in cython, hence you have to build the library first.
 ```shell